Sleeped32/BrookesSem2/Business Accounting/Ass 2/Research.md

 Dynamics 365 Business Central is great value because it integrates with other Microsoft cloud services including Office 365 and can be customised or extended for specific industry needs with [Power Apps](https://www.thepowerpeople.com/microsoft-power-apps), [Power Automate](https://www.thepowerpeople.com/microsoft-power-automate) and [Power BI](https://www.thepowerpeople.com/microsoft-power-bi).

 Highly personalisable allowing for it be adapted to the need of the user

-Low code development - Allows less experienced  developers to easiliy
+Low code development - Allows less experienced  developers to quickly write 'lite' business applications []